 To effectively implement technology that solves these problems, we often introduce our SPET (Scope-People-Execution-Technology) formula, first by identifying the problems, the goal and the use case of the software in relation to the business context.
 By applying this formula, businesses can make sure that technology doesn’t just solve surface-level issues but also becomes an integral part of your business that drives real, measurable improvements.

-Now that we have identified the main issues, here are some key strategies MTO businesses should adopt to optimize profits with the help of Rework:
+Now that we have identified the main issues, here are some key strategies MTO businesses should adopt to optimize profits and get ready for growth with the help of Rework:

 To solve the throbbing problem of disconnected workflows and miscommunication, Rework offers a simplified and organized production workflow by: